 Trustees who receive a complaint are to direct the complainant to contact the employee or the school Principal or relevant supervisor.
-If the concern is not resolved at the school level, Trustees will direct the complainant to contact the appropriate Superintendent of Education, the Controller of Facilities Services or the Director of Education.
+If the concern is not resolved at the school level, Trustees will direct the complainant to contact the appropriate Superintendent of Education or the Director of Education.